 32700 Pacific Coast Hwy, Malibu, CA 90265

 Less than a mile drive north from El Matador State Beach leads you to La Piedra State Beach.
 It’s the second of three beaches in Robert H. Meyer Memorial State Beach in Malibu.
 (The other two are El Matador Beach and El Pescador Beach).
 You access the beach through a narrow hiking trail with overgrown bushes and steep installed ladder.
-At the bottom of this hike La Piedra State Beach presents itself as a mix of rocks and sand with tide pools.
-Certainly, less crowded than other beaches in Malibu, this stretch by the Pacific Ocean is better for hiking than sunbathing.
+At the bottom of this hike, La Piedra State Beach presents itself as a mix of rocks and sand with tide pools.
+Less crowded than other beaches in Malibu, this stretch by the Pacific Ocean is better for hiking than sunbathing.

 El Pescador State Beach

 Similar to La Piedra State Beach, El Pescador State Beach belongs to that type of beaches in Malibu that require some hiking to get to them.
 Nevertheless, the trail to El Pescador is shorter compared to two previous beaches of Robert H. Meyer Memorial State Beach.
 However, some steepness and slipperiness are still present.
 Despite initial inconveniences, El Pescador surprises with pleasant sandy cove with rocky areas and tide pools and practically no crowds.